MicrosoftEdge/WebView2Feedback/specs/ClientCertificate.md

             }
             else
             {
-              // Continue without a certificate to respond to the server if certificate list is empty.
+              // Continue without a certificate to respond to the server if certificate collection is empty.
               CHECK_FAILURE(args->put_Handled(TRUE));
             }
           };